lotsofbytes/breeze-bootstrap/README.md

 ```
 ## Support a project placed in the sub directory

-Please use the branch, dev-support-subdir.
+Please use the branch, dev-subdir-fix.

 [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) (v0.5.4) has an sub directory installation [issue](https://github.com/inertiajs/inertia-laravel/issues/359).
 The branch has a fix by kimhf.